toXel/dvsm-spiele/README.md

 4. Go to 127.0.0.1:5000
 5. Enjoy.
 This should work.
 You'll work it out.

 If you want to install this on your host/webserver, follow the instructions your host/your mom provides you with.
 It's just another Flask-site.
+And check the [Flask Documentation](http://flask.pocoo.org/docs/).

+# License

+We do not really care.
+Fork away, download, change, send us pull requests for nicer Flash-Messages or just do whatever you want.

 # kthxbai